 I’I’ve incorporated several Pink Muhly grasses as one of the new plants in my native garden, and I’m counting down the days until Fall!

 Muhlenbergia capillaris is a clumping grass that grows 2-3 feet tall and wide.
 The grass is green/brown most of the growing season.

-Starting in September, it turns into a pink fluffy cloud!
+Starting in late summer, it turns into a pink fluffy cloud!
 Its feathery seed heads take up half the plant, giving it an airy feel.

 5 Reasons to Grow Pink Muhly Grass